hashicorp/terraform-provider-azurerm/website/docs/d/servicebus_namespace_authorization_rule.html.markdown

 ## Attributes Reference

-* `id` - The id of the the ServiceBus Namespace Authorization Rule.
+* `id` - The id of the ServiceBus Namespace Authorization Rule.

 * `primary_connection_string` - The primary connection string for the authorization rule.